Tag: tips

 Activation comes before Motivation

 Therefore, if it’s something you enjoy, just start even if you are not feeling it.
-Paint a boot, build one mini.
+Use my Paint The Boot method, build one mini.
 Just spill a bunch of argrax wash on the table if you have to!

 You’ll see that even just the act of setting up your painting station will stir something up in your belly, filling you up with that fuzzy warm feeling of being back.
 You got this.